oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-using-flashsilverlight/rule.md

 - Flash and Silverlight do not support CSS, so you need to follow unfamilar concepts<br>                        for re-skinning

-Finally, and saddest of all, when Flash/Silverlight is used, it is normally ​over used.
+Finally, and saddest of all, when Flash/Silverlight is used, it is normally over used.

-**Footnote #1:** It is clear that Flash has been quite successful in the past - the penetration                         of its run time is 99% on PCs, however because of the fact iPhone and iPad don’t run it and the growth of HTML 5, Flash is now considered an old technology. ​
+**Footnote #1:** It is clear that Flash has been quite successful in the past - the penetration                         of its run time is 99% on PCs, however because of the fact iPhone and iPad don’t run it and the growth of HTML 5, Flash is now considered an old technology.

-**Footnote #2: **The development of Silverlight has been discontinued as ​of 2012 due to the poor acceptance of Silverlight and restrictions Microsoft imposed on its utility. ​
+**Footnote #2: **The development of Silverlight has been discontinued as of 2012 due to the poor acceptance of Silverlight and restrictions Microsoft imposed on its utility.